 - business leaders to track business transactions based on production application behavior.

 What to Look for in Application Optimization Solutions

-While evaluating vendors, look for a solution capable of delivering in-depth, code-level monitoring of app performance to help your IT team visualize bottlenecks and identify occasions when end-user experiences don’t meet SLA expectations.
+While evaluating vendors, look for a solution capable of delivering in-depth, code-level monitoring of app and database performance to help your IT team visualize bottlenecks and identify occasions when end-user experiences don’t meet SLA expectations.
 Features like heat maps can isolate outliers and trends, enabling IT operations to drill down and identify the root cause.